karlstratos/FActScore/README.md

 Put your OpenAI key in a file, assumed to be `openai_key.txt` here.

+## Issues

+- In the code, the atomic fact generator is InstructGPT and the factscore evaluator is (Retrieval+)ChatGPT.

+- Originally, InstructGPT=GPT3=text-davinci-003, and ChatGPT=gpt-3.5-turbo.

+- Due to deprecation, both InstructGPT and ChatGPT use gpt-3.5-turbo-instruct now.
+So the replication will not be exact.

+- Some topics don't match exactly to titles in the DB due to ambiguity, which causes the code to fail.
+An example is "Francisco Urroz".
+The code is modified to match titles with the same prefix if this happens (much slower), which gives "Francisco Urroz (rugby union)" and "Francisco Urroz (footballer)".
+The code then just uses all the paragraphs in these entries, assuming that the model shouldn't be penalized for the ambiguity of the query.
+This is an interesting example because GPT-4 is aware of the ambiguity at least (though it gets most facts wrong) while Alpaca-65B is oblivious, see `*-problem.jsonl`.

 # Commands

-Since davinci-003 is deprecated, both "InstructGPT" and "ChatGPT" use gpt-3.5-turbo-instruct.

 The code will cache results on already completed prompts.
 By default these are `.cache/factscore/InstructGPT.pkl` for atomic fact generation and `.cache/factscore/ChatGPT.pkl` for factscore evaluation.
-(I guess there's no need to distinguish them now since they're both gpt-3.5-turbo-instruct.)

 ## Toy